sidoh/ha_gateway/README.md

 1. `recording`.
 Can be `true` or `false`.
 Enables or disables recording, respectively.
 2. `preset`.
 Sets the position preset.
 These can be defined in the camera UI.
 Value should be the name of the preset.

+### GET /camera/:camera\_name/snapshot.jpg

+1. `rotate`.
+Rotates the image by the provided number of degrees.
+Requires imagemagick's `convert` to be accessible via commandline.

 ### GET /camera/:camera\_name/stream.mjpeg

 1. `length`.
 Limits the length of the stream to the provided value (in seconds).